 Venue Rules and Regulations

-· Laser pointers (will be confiscated and patron subject to ejection)
+Laser pointers (devices will be confiscated and patron is subject to ejection)

 All recording devices (audio, video & cameras as stipulated by the event.
 Recording media is subject to confiscation)

 Weapons or any items construed as weapons (firearms, knives, sticks, chemical spray devices etc.)